irvinlim/dotfiles/README.md

 This repository is for storing personal configurations and automating the maintenance of them across multiple machines and environments.

+Note that the automation component may not be fully working until I actually have to bootstrap a new macOS or Linux machine.

 ## Features

 - Symlinking of per-platform dotfiles/configs